JohnAsaro/viz-ikemen/sf_alpha_ryu/readme.txt

 	2 - This isn't necessarily supposed to represent any SFA Ryu perfectly, its just a pretty good approximation as a mugen character used to test this nn.
 	3 - Theres an issue where under certain conditions you can do an air dp, I don't know how to fix and it and I don't care because its fun.
 	4 - All dps do 50x2 damage, the different strengths are how far the dp goes up.
-	5 - Dps intentionally kept at 0 juggle point consumption, you can get 400 plus damage/full stun combo in the corner with a 5dp > 5mp loop.
+	5 - Dps intentionally kept at 0 juggle point consumption, you can get 400 plus damage/full stun combo in the corner with a hdp > 5mp loop.
 Timings a little weird, but
 	I wonder if a neural network would ever find this.
+You can also get a 800+ damage combo with roundstart close hk double hit > htatsu > 5mp > hp loop into stun > lvl 1 Tatsumaki Senpuu Kyaku
+	6 - You can get dizzied out of your super, its not particularly common but for example if the opponent is at 99 dizzy and you hit them with Shin Shoryuken, they will fall out.
+You still get the punish the opponent and they do not recover before the super finishes.